andredms/social-sim/README.md

 # Social Simulator
 A simulation which shows the propagation of information throughout a network for 'Data Structures and Algorithms' - achieved 98%.
+Investigation included.

 Date created: 28/10/19
 Date last modified: 28/10/19